MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 # Accelerate change

 Slow adoption of new technology harms efforts to attract and retain top talent, improve productivity and can lead to market failure.
+Influencers are employees who have the best connections to people across the company based on their collaboration patterns.

 Each of the following behaviors show how your organization compares with others based on industry research and your specific organizational data.
 You can select **Take action** to see ways you can drive accelerate organizational change.